TRANSPORTATION

 Intersection and Signal Improvements:

-Freeway Interchange Improvements: Monitoring technology to reduce congestion at I-80/West El Camino Avenue ramps, reconstructing and widening the interchange, and widening the I-5 Southbound on-ramp.
+• Freeway interchange improvements, such as monitoring technology to reduce congestion at I-80/West El Camino Avenue ramps, reconstructing and widening the interchange, and widening the I-5 Southbound on-ramp.

-New Roads: Contribute to Natomas Crossing Drive from Duckhorn Drive to El Centro Road.
+• New roads to Natomas Crossing Drive from Duckhorn Drive to El Centro Road.

 Smart Growth Principles